-The plates will make it easier to identify electric cars, enabling local authorities to design and implement new policies that will encourage more people into them, such as cheaper parking and free entry into clean air zones.
+The green plates were spearheaded by the Department for Transport (DfT) ahead of the proposed ban on the sale of new conventional internal-combustion engined cars from 2030, and the UK’s aim of becoming carbon neutral by 2050.
+The plates make it easier to identify electric cars at a glance, theoretically enabling local authorities to design and implement new policies that will encourage more people into them, such as cheaper parking and free entry into clean air zones.